calvinc-org-10/WICS-3/README.md

 # WICS-3

 Short description
-- WICS-3 is a Django-based web application that ingests, processes, and displays event data.
+- WICS-3 (Warehouse Inventory Control System) is a Django-based web application that ingests, processes, and displays event and operational data for inventory and counting workflows.
 It uses Python/Django for the backend, MySQL for persistent storage, and vanilla JavaScript with jQuery for client-side interactions embedded in Django-generated HTML templates.

+Background & original README notes
+- WICS = Warehouse Inventory Control System
+- WICS3 is a major rewrite of the original WICS.
+Goals carried from the original README:
+  - Users are not tied to an organization.
+The org they are in will be the default, but they can switch organizations without logging out and back in.
+  - Optimize queries and construct/use SQL views where appropriate to improve performance (see WICS/dbVIEWS.sql).
+  - Other goals as outlined in the WICS3 project roadmap.
+- WICS uses Semantic Versioning (https://semver.org/).

 System overview
 - Purpose: WICS-3 provides a pipeline to accept events (API or batch import), run domain-specific processing rules, persist raw and processed records in MySQL, and offer a web UI and REST endpoints for querying and visualizing results.
-- Primary users: operators, analysts, and integrators who need a lightweight dashboard and API for event monitoring and alerts.
+- Primary users: operators, analysts, and integrators who need a lightweight dashboard and API for inventory monitoring and alerts.
+- Core domain objects / tables (from original README and code):
+  - Materials
+  - Count Schedule
+  - Actual Counts
+  - SAP table

-- Key capabilities:
+Key capabilities
 - Data ingestion: HTTP endpoints and CSV import for batch uploads.
 - Processing pipeline: Django background tasks (Celery recommended) perform parsing, normalization, enrichment, and rule evaluation.
 - Storage: MySQL stores raw and processed records; Django ORM models are used for persistence.
+This repo contains view definitions (WICS/dbVIEWS.sql) used to optimize key queries.
-  - Access layer: Django REST Framework (optional) exposes API endpoints; server-rendered templates provide the UI.
+- Access layer: Django server-rendered templates for the UI, and optional Django REST Framework endpoints for programmatic access.
-  - Alerts & notifications: rules-based alerting via email or webhooks; Celery tasks dispatch notifications.
+- Alerts & notifications: rules-based alerting via email or webhooks; worker tasks dispatch notifications.
-  - Front-end: Django templates with JavaScript/jQuery for interactivity (tables, AJAX calls, form handling).
+- Front-end: Django templates with jQuery for interactivity (tables, AJAX calls, form handling).

+What I inferred from the codebase that improves clarity
+- The main functional app is a Django package named `WICS` (it includes models.py, views.py, urls.py and templates).
+Several large processing modules (e.g., procs_*.py) indicate heavy server-side processing/aggregation logic best offloaded to background workers.
+- There are supporting apps for user handling and UI/menuing: `userprofiles` and `cMenu`.
+- A mathematical expressions parser is included as a utility library (mathematical_expressions_parser), used for evaluating expressions in rules or calculations.
+- dbVIEWS.sql is present and used to create SQL views — the project intentionally uses SQL views to optimize certain domain queries where raw ORM queries would be inefficient.
+- Large procedural modules and SQL view usage imply indexing and query tuning are important for performance; consider documenting key views and indexed columns for DB admins.

 How it works (high-level data flow)
 1. Client posts events to API endpoints or uploads CSV via the web UI.
-2. Django validates inputs and enqueues processing tasks (Celery/RQ or Django management commands).
+2. Django validates inputs and enqueues processing tasks (Celery/RQ or management commands).
 3. Workers process events (parse, normalize, enrich) and save raw + processed records to MySQL.
-4. The web UI queries the database and displays KPIs, lists, and charts; AJAX endpoints support live updates.
+4. The web UI queries the database and displays KPIs, lists, and charts; AJAX endpoints support live updates via jQuery.
 5. When rules trigger, alerts are created and notifications are sent via configured channels.

 Architecture (concrete for this repo)
 - Backend: Python 3.10+ and Django 4.x (adjust versions as needed).
+- Django project/app layout found in this repo:
+  - Main Django package/app: `WICS` (contains models.py, views.py, urls.py, templates/)
+  - Additional apps: `userprofiles`, `cMenu`
+  - Supporting modules/folders: `django_support`, `mathematical_expressions_parser`, `initdata`
 - Database: MySQL 8.x (configure settings.DATABASES accordingly).
+- Query performance: The repository includes SQL view definitions (WICS/dbVIEWS.sql) to optimize frequently-run or complex queries — maintain these views and reindex as schema evolves.
-- Task queue: Celery with Redis/RabbitMQ (recommended) or Django-RQ for simpler setups.
+- Task queue: Celery with Redis/RabbitMQ (recommended) or Django-RQ for simpler setups; large processing modules suggest asynchronous work is desirable.
 - API: Django REST Framework for JSON endpoints (optional but recommended).
-- Front-end: Django templates, jQuery for AJAX and DOM manipulation, optionally Chart.js for charts.
+- Front-end: Django templates + jQuery for AJAX and DOM manipulation; consider Chart.js for charts.
 - Deployment: containerize with Docker and orchestrate with Docker Compose or Kubernetes for production.

 Getting started